The History of Java: Publication history

-The first edition was limited to 900 copies and contained 64 etched or aquatint plates, of which 10 were hand-coloured aquatints by William Daniell depicting Javanese life and costume.
+The first edition was published in May 1817 and was limited to 900 copies.

+It contained 66 etched or aquatint plates, 10 of which were hand-coloured by William Daniell.
 A second edition followed in 1830.

+Around 1500 copies were printed for the second edition, although it sold less than 500 copies by March 1831.

-The book was reprinted from a digital master by the Cambridge University Press in 2010.
+The book was reprinted by the Oxford University Press in 1965, and in 2010 from a digital master by the Cambridge University Press.